MileHacker Logo

 ATM Access

-• Most ATMs accept international cards, especially those on major networks like Visa, MasterCard, and UnionPay.
+• Most ATMs accept cards from other countries, especially those on major networks like Visa, MasterCard, and UnionPay.

 • Withdrawals typically dispense Chinese Yuan (RMB).